 While Iceland is part of Europe, which is generally the most dog-friendly part of the world for travellers, again it’s a rabies-free island nation.
-If you thought that the 10 days quarantine for Australia was long, in Iceland dogs and cats are quarantined for a lengthy 4 weeks!
-Not only that, pets are only allowed to arrive during a three-day period each month.
-Doable but tough if you’re permanently moving to the island, but out of the question for a holiday.
+If you thought that the 10 days quarantine for Australia was long, in Iceland dogs and cats were until recently quarantined for a lengthy 4 weeks.

 It’s that same pristine and unique environment that enchants so many travellers to dream of visiting the white continent one day.
 And while taking an Antarctic cruise is a once-in-a-lifetime dream, that you should certainly add to your bucket list, it’s one trip where you’ll have to leave your dog behind.

 Think of tropical destinations that are perfect for chilling our for a month or two, and Bali is near the top of the list.
 But for prospective digital nomads on Bali, this is one place where you won’t be able to bring along your dog.